-The implementation of any modification identified by the Coordinator of Disability Resources as necessary for a qualified student with a disability is required to be provided and is not discretionary.
+The implementation of any modification identified by the Dean of Student Services and to Campus Director, as necessary for a qualified individual with a disability is required to be provided and is not discretionary.

 B. Course Examination

 In course examinations or other procedures for evaluating students' academic achievement, methods should be provided, as appropriate, for evaluating the achievement of students who have a disability that impairs sensory, manual, or speaking skills as will best ensure that the results of the evaluation represent students' achievement in the course, rather than reflecting students' impaired sensory, manual, or speaking skills, except when such skills are among the factors the test purports to measure.